Gerardo Andriulli, M.D.

 Michele Zager, M.A.

-Michele earned a B.A. in studio art and Spanish from Bucknell University, a M.A. in student affairs from Indiana University of Pennsylvania, and a M.A. in psychology from the Massachusetts School of Professional Psychology, where she is in her 3rd year working toward a doctorate in clinical psychology.
+Michele earned a B.A. in studio art and Spanish from Bucknell University (PA), a M.A. in student affairs from Indiana University of Pennsylvania (PA), and a M.A. in psychology from the Massachusetts School of Professional Psychology (MA), where she is in her last year working toward a doctorate in clinical psychology.
 Michele has worked in academic advising and student leadership development, an adolescent therapeutic residental school, and eating disorder and women's partial hospitalization programs.
-Her professional interests include anxiety disorders, creativity, eating disorders, mood disorders, and values.
+Her professional interests include college adjustment, mood disorders, anxiety disorders, and eating disorders.
+She is interested in helping students recognize their values and develop self-esteem.
+She is also interested in creativity and how art students experience and manage their emotions and relationships.
 In her free time, Michele enjoys art projects, walking her dog, kayaking, and spending time with family and friends.